Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I bought my Southwest gift cards for $100 each, and spaced them out a few days, to be on the safe side.

 In the past, I got American Airlines e-gift cards.
 My credits always clear without issues.
+(Note: American Airlines gift cards no longer trigger the credit as of mid-February 2019).

-If you have a $200 airline fee credit with The Platinum Card® from American Express or The Business Platinum® Card from American Express, or a $250 credit with the Hilton Honors Aspire Card from American Express, buying a $200 or $250 gift card will most likely NOT work for reimbursement.
+If you have a $200 airline fee credit with The Platinum Card® from American Express or The Business Platinum® Card from American Express, or a up to $250 credit with the Hilton Honors Aspire Card from American Express, buying a $200 or $250 gift card will most likely NOT work for reimbursement.

 Instead, stick to lower denominations spread over a few transactions for the best chance of success.